Seatis/my-teaching-materials/workshop/hardware/hardware-first-day/README.md

     - min-max
     - absolute
   - Task
     -  Make a freefall detector (use the absolute value of the z-axis acceleration value)

 **Text blocks**
   - Guide through
+    - what is a character
-    - what is a Text
+    - what is a string
     - length
     - join
     - char from